 Schools & teachers

 The School of Information Technologies is working to foster relationships with schools, teachers and school students around NSW, and Australia.
 Below is a summary of the activities we run for high school students and teachers.
-For more information please use the links below or mail to be included on our outreach email list and poster mailout.
+For more information please use the links below or to be included on our outreach email list and poster mailout.

 The Girls' Programming Network (GPN) is an extra-curricular program run by girls, for girls.
 In this one-day workshop participants have the opportunity to develop their own games, learn about digital media, sound, image and video manipulation and even create smart phone applications.

 |Who:||For female students in high school interested in Computers and Information Technology, with or without programming experience.|

 One workshop per term.
 Dates for 2014 are: